leonw774/lreng/README.md

 bar = foo(1);
 bar2 = foo(2);

-# you can initialize the same name identifier as a function's argument as long as it is not initialized in the same scope
+# you can initialize identifier with the same name as a function's argument as long as they would be initialized in the same scope
 a = 2;

 # you cannot access 'b' outside of the closure